Melindrea/revision-guide/content/posts/language/step-4.md

 I use Rayne Hall's book *The Word-Loss Diet* for this, as well as trying to compile a list of words for myself.

 #### Adding nothing
 Consider the word *then*, such as in "if there's a will, then there's a way".
-That sentence can be writtenas: "if there's a will, there's a way", and won't lose any meaning.
+That sentence can be written as: "if there's a will, there's a way", and won't lose any meaning.
 You can also consider words such as *really*, *very*, *totally*, *so*.
 If they're used as an intensifier, does that say anything that the item itself doesn't?

 #### Barrier between Point of View and reader
 Anything that reminds the reader that they're reading a narrative can jolt them out of the story.
 Examples of those filter words: